6 mins read

 DATA MANAGEMENT

-Data for medical devices are critical to administer and manage.
+Data for medical devices sales industry are critical to administer and manage.
 Due to the unique approval, sales, and distribution processes involved across product life cycles, medical device companies need to make good use of all the available datasets.
 Some of the data characteristics are given below.

 • With the large number of data reporting entities involved, right from a device’s approval (FDA’s approval organizations2) to the supply chain (wholesale and retail distribution channels) processes, the volume and variety of unstructured data becomes tedious to harmonize.
 This mix of proprietary and third-party data sources makes creating a ‘single-source-of-truth,’ a cumbersome process.